Margaret Mitchell - Gone with the Wind

 A Video Talk

-When Margaret Mitchell was a little girl, she sat on her grandmother’s veranda and listened avidly to stories of the Civil War.
-It came as a terrible shock some years later when she discovered that the South had actually lost the war.
-Those stories, and the journalism work she did in the city of Atlanta would all help her to write her classic novel about Scarlett O’Hara surviving the horrors of the war that divided a nation.
+When she was a little girl, Margaret Mitchell she sat on her grandmother’s veranda and listened avidly to stories of the Civil War.
+Those stories, and the journalism work she did in the city of Atlanta would all help her to write the classic story of Scarlett O’Hara surviving the horrors of that war.
+It was actually an accident that brought about the writing of the book.
+The tale was not written chronologically and it’s a miracle it ever came to be published at all.

 I’ll tell you the fascinating story behind this memorable and, today, controversial novel and its author.
-Who was Rhett Butler based on?
+Discover what name Margaret Mitchell originally gave to her feisty heroine, who was Rhett Butler based on?
 How did fame affect Margaret Mitchell?
 And what about that famous ending – did Scarlett ever get Rhett back?

 “We should keep reading ‘Gone with the Wind'”